Wind Farm Optimization with Turbine Placement Using CFD Simulations

 Optimization Parameters: Wind Farm

 There are several aspects that are of importance in designing a wind farm.
-Some of the important aspects include:
+Some of the most important include:

-- Roughness & roughness length: As one moves higher in altitude, the wind speeds are much less influenced by the ground while at lower altitudes, the winds are affected by the friction from the ground.
+- Roughness and roughness length – As one moves higher in altitude, the wind speeds are much less influenced by the ground, while at lower altitudes, the winds are affected by the friction from the ground.
 Roughness length is the length, above the ground, up to which the wind speed is considered to be zero.
 For example, the presence of cities and forests can slow down the wind considerably.
 In contrast, grassy or concrete land offers much less friction.
 Finally, water bodies offer almost no friction to the flow of winds.
-Now, that’s a clue why there are several offshore wind farms!
-Overall, the terrains are characterized in terms of roughness classes: Water is roughness class 0; grasslands/concrete areas are 0.5; cities & large forests have a high roughness number of 3-4.
+Now, that’s a clue as to why there are several offshore wind farms!
+Overall, the terrains are characterized in terms of roughness classes: water is roughness class 0; grasslands/concrete areas are 0.5; cities and large forests have a high roughness number of 3-4.

-- Wind speed variability: The wind speeds are not constant — they vary through the day and also show seasonal changes.
+- Wind speed variability – The wind speeds are not constant—they vary through the day and also show seasonal changes.
 It is important to consider the magnitude of these variations.
 As shown in Fig. 02, the power output of the turbine depends on the wind speed and is only generated between preset cut-in and cut-out speeds.
-Wind conditions, as expected, is a critical parameter in optimization.
+Wind conditions, as expected, are a critical parameter in optimization.

 Fig 02: Power output vs. wind speed of wind turbines

-- Wind obstacles: Obstacles are presented by various objects such as cities, forests, houses etc. In the presence of such obstacles, wind speeds are decreased to a large extent.
+- Wind obstacles – Obstacles are presented by various objects such as cities, forests, and houses.
+In the presence of such obstacles, wind speeds are decreased to a large extent.
 In addition, they cause turbulence which can decrease the quality of wind energy.
-A rule of thumb here would be that the hub is at least 30 ft higher than the nearest obstacle.
-In addition, several other effects commonly observed include the park, tunnel and hill effects as shown in Fig. 03.
+A rule of thumb here would be that the hub is at least 9 m (30 ft) higher than the nearest obstacle.
+In addition, several other effects commonly observed include the park, tunnel, and hill effects as shown in Fig. 03.
 Park effect refers to the distance between the towers.
 Each turbine produces a wake and placing a turbine in the wake can lead to significant inefficiency.
-The later part of the article demonstrates the park effect in more detail.
+The latter part of the article demonstrates the park effect in more detail.

 Fig 03: Effects commonly observed in design of a wind farm

-- Tunnel and hill effects: As we have generally observed, the wind speeds are much higher when compressed into smaller places like between mountains, buildings or at high altitudes etc. Strategically, placing the wind turbines in valleys or above hills (and elevated locations) can improve the wind speeds and the overall efficiency of the system.
+- Tunnel and hill effects – As we have generally observed, the wind speeds are much higher when compressed into smaller places like between mountains, buildings or at high altitudes.
+Strategically, placing the wind turbines in valleys or above hills (and elevated locations) can improve the wind speeds and the overall efficiency of the system.
 However, if the mountain terrain is significantly rough, it can also increase the surface roughness and needs to be accounted for in the design.

-- Tower heights: It is generally expected that the hub height (or height at which the rotor is attached), is at least 30ft higher than any obstacle in the nearby vicinity of 100 m.
+- Tower heights – It is generally expected that the hub height (or height at which the rotor is attached), is at least 9 m (30 ft) higher than any obstacle in the nearby vicinity of 100 m.
 The rotor diameter and hub height largely determine the power that can be generated by a wind turbine.
 The area of the rotor determines how much wind energy can be collected and transformed into electrical energy.
 The wind speed increases with height.
 Given that the power generation is proportional to the third power of the wind speed, the hub height has a major effect on the overall power output of a wind turbine.
-Fig 04 shows the variation of nominal power with rotor diameter (left) and hub height (right) while Fig. 05 shows the evolution of these over the recent decade.
+Fig 04 shows the variation of nominal power with rotor diameter (left) and hub height (right), while Fig. 05 shows the evolution of these over the recent decade.
 Over the last two decades, possible rotor diameters and hub heights have increased making wind energy a potent source for the coming decade.